-We are leveraging our biologics and Chaperone-Advanced Replacement Therapy (CHART®) to develop AT-GAA, a novel treatment paradigm that consists of a uniquely engineered recombinant human acid alpha-glucosidase (rhGAA) enzyme with an optimized carbohydrate structure, administered with a small molecule pharmacological chaperone.
+We are leveraging our investigational biologics and Chaperone-Advanced Replacement Therapy (CHART®) to develop AT-GAA, an investigational therapy that consists of recombinant human acid alpha-glucosidase (rhGAA) enzyme with an optimized carbohydrate structure (designated ATB200), administered with a small molecule pharmacological chaperone (designated AT2221).

 - Pompe disease is an inherited Lysosomal Storage Disorder (LSD) caused by a deficiency of the enzyme acid alpha-glucosidase (GAA).